History of Target Corporation: 2013 security breach

 On May 5, 2014, Target announced the resignation of its chief executive officer, Gregg Steinhafel.
 Analysts speculated that the data breach, as well as the financial losses caused by over-aggressive Canadian expansion, contributed to his departure.

-2016–2020
+2016–2020: Later years

-On October 2, 2017, Target announced a new online order service, Drive Up, allowing guests to order merchandise online for pickup outside the store.
+On October 2, 2017, Target announced a new online order service, Drive Up, that allows guests to order merchandise online for pickup outside the store.
 Guests hit the 'I'm on My Way' button en route to their store.
 They pull into designated parking spots out front, and soon a Target team member comes out to greet them with their order.

 On October 19, 2017, Target announced that they would be opening a small-format store and their first store in Vermont in the University Mall in South Burlington in October 2018.
 The store replaced the former Bon-Ton (originally Almy's and later Steinbach), which closed in January 2018.